igjese/avalon/README.md

 ### Example: First Minutes of Gameplay

 1. **Air supply is dwindling**: Player realizes the air supply is dwindling.
-2. **Because components are broken**: Player checks life support status to identify 2 out of 3 OxyGeniuses are broken.
+2. **Some components are broken**: Player checks life support status to identify 2 out of 3 OxyGeniuses are broken.
-3. **We need parts to fix it**: Player checks inventory for repair bots and parts, considering specific or generic "repair packs."
+3. **We lack parts to fix them**: Player checks inventory for repair bots and parts, considering specific or generic "repair packs."
 4. **Scan the system for the resources we need**: Player uses sensors to scan for needed resources, possibly needing to repair sensors first.
 5. **Drones gather resources**: Player travels to resource location or use shuttles, to employ mining drones.
 6. **Refine them into usable materials**: Player refines raw resources into usable materials.